-- (iii) Unsuccessful candidates for vacancy will be informed in writing of the reasons for not being selected. - 4.
-No employee will in any way be penalized for refusing to post into a vacancy. - 5.
-Employees who are promoted or transferred to a new position will be given a trial period of up to ninety (90) days.
-If an employee fails to demonstrate the required ability to perform the new job, the Employer will return the employee to his/her previous position or one of equal rank, without loss of seniority and related benefits. - 6.
-Should the Employer create a new job or substantially change the duties or functions of an existing job, compensation will be negotiated between the Employer and the Union. - 7.
-The Employer will ensure that: - (a) each employee will properly be trained to do the job he/she is required to perform; - (b) All employees are given reasonable opportunity and encouragement to broaden their job experiences and skill level, subject to staffing and production requirements. - 8.(a)The Employer will provide ongoing training to employees to ensure that they are proficient in the Employer's procedures, equipment, or computer software as required. - (b)Employees training on a higher classification and/or replacing another employee in a higher classification shall receive the appropriate rate of pay for the time period they are training and/or replacing the employee at the higher rate of pay.
-No employee shall receive less pay when promoted whether permanently or temporarily than the previous job left. - 9.
-If the Employer requires the employee to attend training sessions which are directly work related, the Employer will pay the full cost of the training.
-Furthermore, if the Employer requires the employee to attend training sessions, either on or off the premises, the Employer will, where possible, provide the training during regular working hours.
-When training cannot be provided during regular working hours, the employee will be compensated at the appropriate straight time rate applicable for a regular working day. - 10.
-Employees required to possess or update industrial First Aid certificates and to attend occupational health and safety courses will be provided time off to attend the course with no loss of pay.
+- 13.01 The Employer will ensure that: - (a) each employee will properly be trained to do the job he/she is required to perform; - (b) All employees are given reasonable opportunity and encouragement to broaden their job experiences and skill level, subject to staffing and production requirements. - 13.02 (a) The Employer will provide ongoing training to employees to ensure that they are proficient in the Employer's procedures, equipment, or computer software as required. - (b) Employees training on a higher classification and/or replacing another employee in a higher classification shall receive the appropriate rate of pay for the time period they are training and/or replacing the employee at the higher rate of pay.
+No employee shall receive less pay when promoted whether permanently or temporarily than the previous job left. - 13.03 If the Employer requires the employee to attend training sessions which are directly work related, the Employer will pay the full cost of the training.
+Furthermore, if the Employer requires the employee to attend training sessions, either on or off the premises, the

+- Employer will, where possible, provide the training during regular working hours.
+When training cannot be provided during regular working hours, the employee will be compensated at the appropriate straight time rate applicable for a regular working day. - 13.04 Employees required to possess or update industrial First Aid certificates and to attend occupational health and safety courses will be provided time off to attend the course with no loss of pay.